GridOPTICS/GOSS-ProjectTemplate/README.md

  4. Right click on run.bnd.bndrun Run As -> Bnd OSGi Run Launcher

 In the console type gs:listDataSources or gs:listHandlers.
 These two commands will give you diagnostics into goss to make sure that things are working properly.

+ 1. Once verified that everything works properly, rename pnnl.goss.template.project to your own namespace.
+ 2. Change the git repository to one that you have accesss to and commit it.
+ 3. Add handlers/datasources/authentication realms to  your project.